Shape the Future of Bus Rapid Transit

 Lougheed Highway

-Marine Dr Station – 22nd Street Station
+Marine Drive Station–22nd Street Station

 Scott Road

-The Mayors’ Council on Regional Transportation identified King George Boulevard, Langley – Haney Place, and Metrotown – North Shore as the first three corridors to advance to further planning, engagement, and implementation.
+The Mayors’ Council on Regional Transportation identified King George Boulevard, Langley–Haney Place, and Metrotown–North Shore as the first three corridors to advance to further planning, engagement, and implementation.

 Corridor length: 21 kilometres

-The Metrotown – North Shore rapid transit corridor will connect major destinations such as Park Royal, Capilano Mall, Lower Lonsdale, Lower Lynn, Burnaby Heights, Brentwood, BCIT, and Metrotown.
+The Metrotown–North Shore rapid transit corridor will connect major destinations such as Park Royal, Capilano Mall, Lower Lonsdale, Lower Lynn, Burnaby Heights, Brentwood, BCIT, and Metrotown.
 It will also improve connections to SkyTrain at Brentwood Town Centre on the Millennium Line and Metrotown Station on the Expo Line.

-Recognizing the high transportation demand on this corridor, work has begun to extend the R2 Marine Drive RapidBus from Phibbs Exchange to Metrotown, providing a direct express connection between Burnaby and the North Shore.
+Recognizing the high transportation demand on this corridor, work has begun to extend the R2 Marine Dr RapidBus from Phibbs Exchange to Metrotown, providing a direct express connection between Burnaby and the North Shore.
 This will replace the limited, peak service 222 between Phibbs Exchange and Metrotown and provide all day service, higher capacity articulated buses, and enhanced stop amenities.
 For more information, visit the RapidBus page.

 At the same time, an ultimate rapid transit connection will be determined through the Burrard Inlet Rapid Transit Program, which will plan for BRT and consider other rail alternatives.
 The study will evaluate technology, different route alignments, stop and station locations, and degree of roadway separation including options for a dedicated transit crossing of Burrard Inlet.